ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.

 ## Contribution
 This is just a personal project and I do not really know what kind of contribution I may get.
-Any [feedback](https://app.asana.com/0/264050103803746/list) and contribution is welcome!
+Any feedback and contribution from [Github Issues](https://github.com/ShunSakurai/easy_paste/issues) or [Asana](https://app.asana.com/0/264050103803746/list) is welcome!

 Dear colleague translators and PMs, please help me brush up my English on this page.